Osteomyelitis of the mandible in children--clinical presentations and review of management. | Canada Hyperbarics Skip to main content

 What They Found

-The study reported on four cases of pediatric mandibular osteomyelitis, noting that a proliferative bony response is typically observed due to attenuated organisms and improved immunity in children.
+The study reported on four cases of paediatric mandibular osteomyelitis, noting that a proliferative bony response is typically observed due to attenuated organisms and improved immunity in children.
 Key findings highlighted the significance of penicillin-resistant organisms and anaerobes, the value of early diagnosis via scintigraphy, and the potential role of hyperbaric oxygen therapy in management.

 Canadian Relevance